-If your high sweat situation is only occassional or seasonal, you may not need to purchase underwear that prevents sweat-though.
+If your high sweat situation is only occasional or seasonal, you may not need to purchase underwear that prevents sweat-through.

-Try combining moisture absorbing underwear (above) with a 7-day antiperspirant wipe like Klienerts Sweat Shield, SweatBlock, or other similar hyperhidrosis antiperspirants.
+Try combining moisture-absorbing underwear with a 7-day antiperspirant wipe like Kleinert’s Sweat Shield, SweatBlock, or other similar hyperhidrosis antiperspirants.

 In the summer, I tend to get a little sweaty on the back of my legs.
-So, I just use an antiperspirant wipe in that area, and I stay sweat free for 7-10 days.
+So I just use an antiperspirant wipe in that area, and I stay sweat-free for 7 to 10 days.

-You could also try hacking the back of your underwear by adding a layer of adhesive sweat pads (Amazon) or a layer of absorbing fabric.
+You could also try hacking the back of your underwear or pants by adding a layer of adhesive sweat pads (Amazon) or a layer of absorbing fabric.

 5. Try Sweat Proof Underwear

-If your sweating condition is more severe, you may need to purchase sweat proof underwear.
+If your sweating is more severe, there’s a good chance you need to purchase sweat proof underwear.

-Here is a list of companies producing underwear with sweat blocking characteristics.
+Here is a list of companies that make underwear with sweat-blocking characteristics.

 Men’s Sweat Proof Boxer Briefs.
-Ultra-thin water proof layer in the places you need it most.
+These sweatproof boxers feature an ultra-thin waterproof layer in the places you need it most.